cjurjiu/AnimCubeAndroid/README.md

 The default is set to the 150% of the value of speed.

 The quarter turn speed can be adjusted by *singleRotationSpeed*.

-### <a name="verticalAlign"></a> verticalAlign - integer | reference

-This parameter allows to position the cube vertically.

-The only permitted values are *"top"*, *"center"* and *"bottom"* for bottom align.

-The default value is 1.

-**Note:** The parameter makes sense in combination with scale.
-With the default scale, the cube will always be centered.

 ### <a name="debuggable"></a> debuggable - boolean | reference